-Texas A&M University-Kingsville places very strong emphasis on developing a one-to-one individual academic advisory relationship between each student and an advisor.
+Texas A&M University-Kingsville places a strong emphasis on developing a one-to-one individual academic advisory relationship between each student and advisor.
 Academic advising is a process of information exchange that empowers students to realize their maximum educational potential.
-The advising process is student-centered and will result in the student gaining a clearer understanding of himself/herself, and the experience of higher education.
+The advising process is student-centered and will result in the student gaining a clearer understanding of himself/herself and the experience of higher education.
 Center for Student Success personnel evaluate the academic background of incoming freshmen and assess student readiness for college course work.
-Advisors work with all undergraduate students to define and develop realistic goals, help students recognize their abilities and interests, identify any special needs and/or match students to available resources that may be required to aid in their journey to be successful.
+Advisors work with all undergraduate students to define and develop realistic goals, help students recognize their abilities and interests, identify any special needs, and/or match students to available resources that may be required to aid them in their journey to success.
 All students are encouraged to meet with their advisors on a regular basis to monitor their progress toward their educational and career goals.
 Advising provides a linkage between academic preparation and career goals and provides the foundation for students to pursue their educational and career goals.

-The Graduation Pathway Success Mentoring program is designed to support incoming freshmen in making a successful and seamless transition from high school to college by creating educational and supportive relationships designed to direct students to be successful in their first year of college.
-The GPS Mentors help ease the transition from high school to college by sharing skills and positive habits, guiding students to resources and opportunities on campus, and promoting positive decision making.
-Peer mentors assist students and respond to specific questions regarding course content while assisting in the development of successful study skills and test-taking strategies in key courses.
+The Graduation Pathway Success Mentoring program is designed to support incoming freshmen and transfer students in making a successful and seamless transition to Texas A&M University--Kingsville, whether that transition be from high school or another university.
+The mentors work to create educational and supportive relationships designed to direct students to be successful in college.
+The GPS Mentors share skills and positive habits, guide students to resources and opportunities on campus, and promote positive decision making.

 The Pathways Academic Assistance Center's (PAAC) mission is to help students become successful and confident academically by: